 Missing class due to illness

 Students are encouraged to stay at home if they have a communicable illness (such as flu-like symptoms) to prevent further spread of illness to other students, staff, or faculty.
-If you are too ill to attend class, you should contact your instructor immediately and submit a Student Declaration of Absense Due to Illness or Injury.
+If you are too ill to attend class, you should contact your instructor immediately and submit a Student Declaration of Absence Due to Illness or Injury form.

 This declaration is not an exemption from any exams, papers, or projects that were missed during the time of absence and does not modify any academic obligations.